Humanitarian aid brings relief in times of need

 Image: The World Food Programme (WFP) delivers food aid in a refugee camp in the Beqaa Valley in Lebanon.
 Photo: Veli-Pekka Kaivola

-The World Food Programme (WFP) delivers food aid in a refugee camp in the Beqaa Valley in Lebanon.
+The World Food Programme (WFP) delivers food aid at the Azraq refugee camp in Jordan.
 Photo: Veli-Pekka Kaivola

 These organisations are engaged in concrete aid work in crisis locations: distributing food aid, urgent healthcare, clean water and emergency shelters, preventing gender-based violence, and improving the healthcare, water supply and sanitation in refugee camps.
 Creating proper conditions for livelihoods speeds up recovery from a crisis and prepares the ground for reconstruction and the return of refugees and those who have fled their homes.